Ashish-Madathil/Master_Thesis/README.md

-Master Thesis : “Domain Adaptation of Synthetic Generated Omnidirectional Images for Object Detection”
+Domain Adaptation of Synthetic Generated Omnidirectional Images for Object Detection